Intelligent cross-cluster Kubernetes resource placement using Azure Kubernetes Fleet Manager

 • Cost of compute/memory in target member clusters

-• Resource (CPU/Memory) availability in target member clusters
+• Resource (CPU/memory) availability in target member clusters

 Prerequisites

-• An Azure account with an active subscription.
+• You need an Azure account with an active subscription.
 Create an account for free.

 • Set the following environment variables: